NabeelHimaz/RISCV/README.md

 setData("reference/gaussian.mem");
 ```

-To do this in `./tb/program_tests/execute_pdf.cpp`, change line 144.
+To do this in `./tb/vbuddy_tests/execute_pdf.cpp`, change line 144.
 ```cpp
 // can change to "noisy", "triangle", or "sine" tb.setData("reference/gaussian.mem");
 ```
 The execute_pdf.cpp program also allows you to skip vbuddy clock cycle plotting to a specific target in order to save execution time.
 The suggested thresholds for each datasource are hardcoded in lines 18-22.
 Uncomment the appropriate line depending on your datasource.

-For unit testing each module, we run:
+For unit testing modules individually, we run:
 ```bash
 cd tb
 ./doit.sh unit_tests/<"test name">.cpp
 ```
 This will run the individual unit tests.

+The same syntax applies for running any testbench in any folder, and the doit.sh can handle multiple .cpp files as arguments.
+Simply enter them one after another, seperated by a space.

 #### Quick Start - Vbuddy Tests